leehongc/simon_game/README.md

 # simon_game

-This is an exericise from the AppBrewery Fullstack Web Development Bootcamp
+This is an exericise from The App Brewery's Fullstack Web Development Course.